marcus-pham/master-automation-with-python/book/file_directory.md

 ##### Copy all ".txt" Files Recursively

 Now we already know how to search for all `.txt` file.
 To copy a file to directory, we use function `copy` inside `shutil` package.
-That it, mission accomplished.

 ```python
 def copy_files_with_extension(source, destination, extension):